Reclaiming Idle CPU Cycles on Kubernetes: Sparse-Domain Multiplexing for Concurrent MPI-CFD Simulations: Results

-Table~\ref{tab:results} summarises the wall-clock time for each configuration, averaged over three repetitions.
+Table~\ref{tab:results} summarizes the wall-clock time for each configuration, averaged over three repetitions.
 For dual-simulation configurations, the wall clock is defined as the completion time of the slower simulation (i.e., the makespan).

 Both dual-simulation configurations achieve substantial throughput gains.
 Configuration~C-2P completes two simulations in \SI{1410}{\second}, compared to $2 \times \SI{1249}{\second} = \SI{2498}{\second}$ for sequential C-1P, yielding a throughput gain of $1.77\times$.
 Configuration~C-2E achieves $1.83\times$ throughput by completing both simulations in \SI{1286}{\second}.
 Running two simulations concurrently adds only 9--13\% to the wall-clock time of a single simulation.
 C-2E achieves slightly higher raw throughput than C-2P, but consumes a much larger share of the cluster's schedulable request budget (\SI{32}{vCPU} vs.\ \SI{12}{vCPU}), which limits co-location density at higher~$N$ (Section~\ref{sec:pareto}).